uwacyber/cits3006/cits3006-assessments/project.md

 ### 25%: Individual contributions (T1, T2)
 #### N
 1. No or nearly none evidence of contributions made to the project.
+2. Shows no indication of research done, exploring new penetration testing skills not covered in the class.
+3. Q&A during demo is poor with lack of technical details.
 #### P
 1. Made some contribution to the project, demonstrating some penetration testing skills.
 2. Shows some indication of research done, exploring new penetration testing skills not covered in the class.
+3. Q&A during demo is reasonable with some technical details.
 #### CR
 1. Made some key contributions to the project, demonstrating a variety of penetration testing skills.
 2. Shows a reasonable amount of research done, exploring new penetration testing skills not covered in the class.
+3. Q&A during demo is good with technical details.
 #### D
 1. Made major contributions in the project, demonstrating a variety of penetration testing skills.
 2. Shows a high level of research done, exploring new and advanced penetration testing skills not covered in the class.
+3. Q&A during demo is excellent with high technical details.
 #### HD
 1. Made major contributions in the project, demonstrating advanced penetration testing skills.
 2. Shows a comprehensive level of research done, exploring new and advanced penetration testing skills not covered in the class.
+3. Q&A during demo is excellent with high technical details.
 ***